Polymer/old-docs-site/resources/tooling-strategy.md

 </div>

 The [{{site.project_title}} + Grunt](https://github.com/addyosmani/polymer-grunt-example) proof-of-concept project is a good start.
 Also follow our work on [generator-polymer](https://github.com/yeoman/generator-polymer/).

-We hope to announce more stable support for these projects in the near future.

 ## Using git {#git}